fredp03/web-interface-luna/README.md

 - Ensure the controller type is set to "Mackie Control Universal"
 - Try restarting LUNA after configuring the controller

-**Web interface not loading:**
+-**Web interface not loading:**
-- Check if another application is using port 5000
+- Check if another application is using port 5001 or 5002
-- Try accessing `http://127.0.0.1:5000` instead of localhost
+- Try accessing `http://127.0.0.1:5001` instead of localhost
 - Verify the Flask server started without errors

 **Permission errors on Linux:**